Bruce Phillips

 Planetary Boundaries: what Bruce Phillips told Lewes Climate Hub — and why it matters

-In a Zoom talk for Lewes Climate Hub, science communicator Bruce Phillips (Planetary Boundaries Science Lab / Potsdam Institute) set out a clear message: climate change is only one part of a much bigger story.
-The stability of our world depends on multiple Earth systems working together — and right now, human activity is pushing many of them beyond safe limits.
+In a Zoom talk for Lewes Climate Hub on 12 February 2026, science communicator Bruce Phillips (Planetary Boundaries Science Lab, Potsdam Institute) set out a clear message: climate change is only one part of a much bigger story.
+The stability of our world depends on multiple Earth systems working together — and currently human activity is pushing many of them beyond safe limits.

-Here are the key facts and takeaways from the talk and Q&A.
+Here are the key facts and takeaways from the talk and Q&A, which can be viewed on our YouTube channel here.

-Bruce began by naming three essential services Earth provides — the foundations of civilisation:
+The Earth provides three essential services that form the foundations of civilisation:

-• Stability: For most of human civilization, the climate and seasons have been relatively predictable — enabling farming, settlements, and complex societies.
+• Stability: For most of human civilisation, our climate and seasons have been relatively predictable, enabling farming, settlements, and complex societies.

-• Resilience: Earth systems can absorb shocks (up to a point) — buffering impacts from human pressures.
+• Resilience: Earth’s systems can absorb shocks (up to a point), buffering the impact of human pressures.

-• Habitability (life support): Clean air, drinkable water, fertile soils, functioning ecosystems — all the basics that are incredibly hard (or impossible) to replace.
+• Habitability (life support): Clean air, drinkable water, fertile soils, functioning ecosystems — all the basics that are very difficult (or impossible) to replace.

-Bruce described Earth’s recent climate history as a narrow “tube” of temperature stability that humans have lived within for hundreds of thousands of years.
+Earth’s recent climate history features a narrow ‘tube’ of temperature stability within which humans have lived for hundreds of millennia.
+But the changes happening today are well outside established patterns:

-• Coming out of the last Ice Age, even the fastest natural warming was about 1°C over ~1,000 years.
+• Emerging from the last Ice Age, even the fastest natural warming was only around 1°C over 1,000 years.

-• Today we’ve seen about 1°C of warming in roughly the last 40 years.
+• Today we have seen c.1°C of warming in the last 40 years.

-That speed matters because life (including human systems like agriculture) struggles to adapt to rapid change.
+This increasing speed is of concern because life (including human systems such as agriculture) struggles to adapt to rapid change.

-• The last time global temperatures were similar to today was around 120,000 years ago, when sea levels were significantly higher (sea level rise takes time to catch up).
+• The last time global temperatures were similar to today was around 120,000 years ago

-• With current policies, the world is broadly heading toward ~2.7°C to 3°C of warming by 2100 (exact outcomes depend on what governments and societies do next).
+• With current policies, the world is broadly heading towards 2.7-3°C of warming by 2100 (exact outcomes depend on what governments and societies do next).

-• That would likely push us outside the long-term climate conditions that helped modern civilisation develop.
+• That would be likely to push us outside the ‘tube’ of long-term climate conditions which helped modern civilisation to develop.

 The Great Acceleration

-Bruce pointed to the “Great Acceleration” (from around the 1800s onward) — rapid growth in population, industry, energy use, resource extraction and consumption.
+Since the 1800s, there has been rapid growth in population, industry, energy use, resource extraction and consumption.
+In effect:

 • Socioeconomic trends accelerated…